Irgun: 1948 Palestine War

-The Deir Yassin massacre was carried out in a village west of Jerusalem that had signed a non-belligerency pact with its Jewish neighbors and the Haganah, and repeatedly had barred entry to foreign irregulars.Jon Kimche, 'Seven Fallen Pillars – The Middle East, 1915–1950'.
-Secker and Warburg, London.
-1950. p.
-217: "Dir Yassin was one of the few Arab villages whose inhabitants had refused permission for foreign Arab volunteers to use it as a base...."
+The Deir Yassin massacre was carried out in a village west of Jerusalem that had signed a non-belligerency pact with its Jewish neighbors and the Haganah, and repeatedly had barred entry to foreign irregulars.
 On 9 April approximately 120 Irgun and Lehi members began an operation to capture the village.
 During the operation, the villagers fiercely resisted the attack, and a battle broke out.
 In the end, the Irgun and Lehi forces advanced gradually through house-to-house fighting.
-The village was only taken after the Irgun began systematically dynamiting houses, and after a Palmach unit intervened and employed mortar fire to silence the villagers' sniper positions.Milstein, Uri (1998).
-History of Israel's War of Independence: Out of Crisis Came Decision.
-Volume 4, University Press of America.
+The village was only taken after the Irgun began systematically dynamiting houses, and after a Palmach unit intervened and employed mortar fire to silence the villagers' sniper positions.
 The operation resulted in five Jewish fighters dead and 40 injured.
 Some 100 to 120 villagers were also killed.

 There are allegations that Irgun and Lehi forces committed war crimes during and after the capture of the village.
 These allegations include reports that fleeing individuals and families were fired at, and prisoners of war were killed after their capture.
-A Haganah report writes:The conquest of the village was carried out with great cruelty.
+A Haganah report writes:

+The conquest of the village was carried out with great cruelty.
 Whole families – women, old people, children – were killed. ...
-Some of the prisoners moved to places of detention, including women and children, were murdered viciously by their captors.Some say that this incident was an event that accelerated the Arab exodus from Palestine.
+Some of the prisoners moved to places of detention, including women and children, were murdered viciously by their captors.

+Some say that this incident was an event that accelerated the Arab exodus from Palestine.

 The Irgun cooperated with the Haganah in the conquest of Haifa.
 At the regional commander's request, on April 21 the Irgun took over an Arab post above Hadar Ha'Carmel as well as the Arab neighborhood of Wadi Nisnas, adjacent to the Lower City.